This policy establishes guidelines and requirements for conducting surveys at Santa Fe Community College (SFCC or

 - Teaching evaluation forms;

 - Surveys and communications conducted by SFCC shared governance entities for the purpose of gathering input from its constituency group (SFCC Policy 1-11 Shared Governance); however, the time frame of when a survey is implemented should be coordinated with the Office of Planning and Institutional Effectiveness to ensure maximum effectiveness.

 - An employee who violates this policy may be subject to corrective action and disciplinary action in accordance with Policy 4-2 Employee Corrective Action and Disciplinary Action.

 - Any student who violates this policy may be subject to corrective action or disciplinary action according to Policy 2-2 SFCC Student Corrective Action and Disciplinary Action.

 Statement of Accountability and Responsibility

 The President, through the Assistant Vice President of Planning and Institutional Effectiveness and the Office of Planning and Institutional Effectiveness, shall be responsible for enforcing procedures and policies.
-The Office of Planning and Institutional Effectiveness shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention and remediation.
+The Office of Planning and Institutional Effectiveness shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.